cdisc-org/cdisc-rules-engine/README_Build_Executable.md

 - Docker Desktop installed and running
 - Git
 - **Note**: There is no official support for a macOS docker runner; Windows also requires some additional setup
+- **Note**: You will need to run Windows Command Prompt / Windows Powershell as administrator.
+This can be done by right clicking and the application and selecting 'Run as Administrator'

 ### Step 1: Clone Repository